DeAnna Batdorff, AP

 Ayurvedic Practitioner and MyBody Health Advocate

 DeAnna Batdorff is an Ayurvedic Practitioner and “Renegade Health Detective” with over 30 years of experience, who has supported more than 250,000 individuals on their journey to better health through owning their right to "self-care as healthcare."
-Learn more about DeAnna on her website.
+Follow DeAnna on her podcast, MyBody, available on Apple Podcasts, Spotify, or wherever you listen free.

 Follow DeAnna Batdorff, AP